Garrett Crochet: Chicago White Sox (2020–2024)

-Boston Red Sox
+Boston Red Sox (2025–present)

 On December 11, 2024, Crochet was traded to the Boston Red Sox in exchange for prospects Kyle Teel, Braden Montgomery, Chase Meidroth, and Wikelman González.

 On March 27, 2025, Crochet was named the Red Sox Opening Day starting pitcher.
-In his first start, Crochet went 5 innings, giving up 5 hits, two runs, and striking out 4 batters in a 5–2 victory against the Texas Rangers.
+In his first start, Crochet went five innings, giving up five hits, two runs, and striking out four batters in a 5–2 victory against the Texas Rangers.
 On March 31, it was reported that Crochet and the Red Sox had agreed to a six-year contract extension worth $170 million.
 On June 1, Crochet went seven innings, throwing a career-high 112 pitches, giving up five hits, one run, walking two batters, and striking out a season-high 12 batters in a 3–1 victory against the Atlanta Braves.
 On July 6, Crochet was named to the 2025 All-Star Game roster, his second consecutive AL All-Star selection.
 On July 12, Crochet threw his first career complete game shutout in a 1–0 victory over the Tampa Bay Rays.
 On August 23, Crochet recorded his 500th strikeout when he struck out José Caballero in the seventh inning in a 12–1 victory over the New York Yankees.
 On September 25, Crochet struck out George Springer to begin his start against the Toronto Blue Jays, becoming the first pitcher to reach 250 strikeouts in 2025.
 Crochet pitched eight innings, only allowing three hits and striking out six batters in a 7-1 victory over the Blue Jays.
 Crochet made 32 starts for the Red Sox in 2025, posting a 18–5 record and a 2.59 ERA with 255 strikeouts across 205 1/3 innings pitched, setting a new career-high in strikeouts and innings pitched.

 In Game 1 of the 2025 American League Wild Card Series against the Yankees, Crochet pitched 7 2/3 innings as he allowed four hits and one earned run while striking out 11 Yankee batters in his first career postseason start.
 The Red Sox won the game 3–1.

+On April 13, 2026, Crochet endured one of the worst outings of his career as he allowed 11 runs in 1 2/3 innings against the Minnesota Twins.
+On April 29, Crochet was placed on the injured list due to left shoulder inflammation.
+On May 31, his throwing progression was halted due to an injury setback.
+Crochet was subsequently diagnosed with a low–grade lat strain.